-After almost two years of blogging, it’s safe to say I’ve had my fair share of writer’s block.
+After years of blogging, it’s safe to say I’ve had my fair share of writer’s block.
 Sometimes the blog posts flow easily, and sometimes I’m at a total standstill and I can’t write anything!
 Over the past two years I’ve come up with plenty of strategies to use to overcome writer’s block, and I think you’ll find them helpful as well!

 Look For Inspiration

 When I’m hitting writer’s block, the first thing I do is look for inspiration for new posts!
 Often I’ll use my old blog posts to come up with ideas for new ones!
 I’ll check out my Google Analytics, see what my most popular blog posts are, and figure out what else I can write about on that topic that my audience would like.
 Another way to use your old blog posts is through comments.
 Often readers will ask questions or for more information in the comments, and those are perfect ideas to use for future blog posts!

 Another place I love to look for inspiration is Pinterest!
 No one is surprised by this one, we all use Pinterest for inspiration!
 A quick scroll through a Pinterest search about your niche will give you loads of post ideas.
 I’m not saying you should be copying posts other people have already written, but I promise it will drum up inspiration about post ideas of your own.

 Finally, check out some Facebook groups!
 I’m a part of tons of Facebook groups, and I can tell you people are constantly asking for advice on one topic or another.
 Join a group where your target audience is hanging out, and start jotting down the questions people are asking.

 You Might Also Like: How to Come Up With New Blog Post Ideas